stargaze-cinema/stargaze-cinema-api/README.md

-# stargaze-cinema-api
+# Stargaze Cinema API REST

 RESTful API built with Symfony framework for the "Stargaze Cinema" project.

 ## Starting the application with Docker

+1. Create `.env` file using `.env.example` as the reference.
-1. Run `docker-compose up -d --build` to create containers and start the application.
+2. Run `docker-compose up -d --build` to create containers and start the application.
-2. Run `docker exec -it php sh` to enter Dockers' PHP console.
+3. Run `docker exec -it php sh` to enter Dockers' PHP console.
-3. Run `composer install` to install dependencies.
+4. Run `composer install` to install dependencies.
-4. API is now available at `localhost:8000/api`.
+5. Run `bin/console doctrine:database:create` to create database forthe application.
+6. Run `bin/console doctrine:migrations:migrate` to add tables to the database.
+7. Run `bin/console doctrine:fixtures:load` to seed the database.

+-   Open `localhost:8000` in the browser to access the application.
-5. Open `localhost:8080` in the browser to access PhpPgAdmin.
+-   Open `localhost:8080` in the browser to access PhpPgAdmin.
-6. Open `localhost:8008` in the browser to access Swagger API Documentation.
+-   Open `localhost:8008` in the browser to access Swagger API Documentation.
+-   Open `localhost:9001` in the browser to access MinIO Console.